grondag/grondag.github.io/Course Correction Feb 2022.md

 # Background

 I've been creating Minecraft mods for... around five years?
 My goal has always been to create content that hasn't been done in Minecraft before - content that _I_ want to see.
+For me, this is about creative expression - I _need_ to make things and to make them in a way that pleases me.

 To that end, there is a specific mod I want to make.
-I don't know (or care) if it will be popular.
-For me, this is about creative expression - I _need_ to make things and to make them in a way that pleases me.

 The mod I want to make will require capabilities that don't exist in Minecraft and aren't readily available in modding frameworks or libraries.
 At the start, I didn't know how to create these capabilities and the challenge of creating them was another source of motivation for me.